Welcome to the Australian Embassy in Warsaw

 The Australian Embassy in Warsaw wishes to provide a safe environment for both staff and visitors and we ask that everyone adhere to the advice of local authorities.

-The Australian Embassy in Warsaw provides passport, consular and notarial services by appointments only.
+The Australian Embassy in Warsaw provides passport, consular and notarial services by appointment only.

 The Australian Passport Office is currently seeing strong demand for passports.
 It is recommended you allow up to six weeks to get a new passport.